Dino Fazlic

-Dino Fazlic (born 21 November 1991) is a German footballer who plays as a midfielder for FC Süderelbe.
+Dino Fazlic (born 21 November 1991) is a German footballer who most recently played as a midfielder for Eintracht Mahlsdorf.

 Career

 As a youth player, Fazlic joined the youth academy of Bundesliga side Werder Bremen but left due to injury and problems with the manager.

 In 2011, he joined the youth academy Bolton Wanderers in the English Premier League, where he suffered a hairline fracture and left due to relegation to the second division, before joining Swiss club Grasshoppers.
 After that, Fazlic almost signed for Chievo in the Italian Serie A and German lower league team SV Wilhelmshaven.

 In 2014, he joined the youth academy of Fulham in the English Premier League but left due to change of manager.

 Before the second half of the 2014–15 season, Fazlic signed for Croatian First Football League outfit NK Zadar, where he made two league appearances.

 In 2015, he signed for Kidderminster Harriers in the English fifth division.

 In 2016, Fazlic signed for German fifth division side TB Uphusen.

 Before the second half of the 2016–17 season, he signed for VfB Oldenburg in the fourth-tier Regionalliga Nord.